Peale Family Paintings from the Estate of J. Ashley and Pamela Patterson Roach

 Any condition statement is given as a courtesy to a client, is an opinion and should not be treated as a statement of fact and our Organization shall have no responsibility for any error or omission.
 Please contact the specialist department to request further information or additional images that may be available.

-Auction: American Paintings / Peale Family Paintings / Historic Hudson Valley / Silver & Furniture, Apr 14, 2026
+Auction: An American Story: Paintings / Peale Family Paintings / Historic Hudson Valley / Silver & Furniture, Apr 14, 2026

-NEW YORK, NY – Doyle will hold an auction of American Paintings & Prints on Wednesday, April 15, 2026 at 10am.
-The sale will present works from the late 18th, 19th and 20th centuries, including fine examples of portraiture; still lifes; nautical paintings and Hudson River, Western and regional landscapes.
-Also featured is a selection of Audubon prints.
+NEW YORK, NY – Doyle held a sale of American Paintings & Prints on April 14, 2026 as part of the highly successful two-sale auction of An American Story celebrating our nation's Semiquincentennial.
+The sale presented works from the late 18th, 19th and 20th centuries, including fine examples of portraiture; still lifes; nautical paintings and Hudson River, Western and regional landscapes.
+Also featured was a selection of Audubon prints.

 Peale Family Paintings from the Estate of J. Ashley & Pamela Patterson Roach